apache/druid/docs/content/ingestion/stream-pull.md

 ]
 ```

-This is a JSON Array so you can give more than one realtime stream to a given node.
+This is a JSON Array so you can give more than one realtime stream to a given process.
 The number you can put in the same process depends on the exact configuration.
 In general, it is best to think of each realtime stream handler as requiring 2-threads: 1 thread for data consumption and aggregation, 1 thread for incremental persists and other background tasks.

 There are three parts to a realtime stream specification, `dataSchema`, `IOConfig`, and `tuningConfig` which we will go into here.